dongeronimo/directx12/readme.md

 - Common: code that's shared between the projects
 - HelloWorld: first triangle. how to setup a window, create the directx infrastructure and put something on the screen
 - ColoredTriangle: triangle with color.
 How to pass data to the shaders, in this example, position and color.
+- IndexBuffersAndDepth: how to create the depth buffer and how to use an index buffer with vertices.
+- TransformsAndManyObjects: pass model matrix to the shader using a Shader Resource View that holds all the matrices and an index passed as a root constant so that the shader can use the right matrix.

+## Creating a new project
+1) Choose Console App C++ template and create the project as a subfolder of the SolutionDir.
+    - This matters because it'll consume headers and libs from the Common project
+2) With configuration = All Configurations do:
+    - General->C++ Language Standard = ISO C++17 Standard (/std:c++17)
 ## Submodules
 - DirectX-Headers (https://github.com/microsoft/DirectX-Headers.git)
 - assimp (https://github.com/assimp/assimp.git)